Lea esta hoja informativa en español

 No one should be punished simply because they have a health condition.
 But in many areas of the world, laws and practices unfairly punish people living with HIV because of their HIV-positive status.
 In other words, people living with HIV can face criminal charges for engaging in acts that would not be considered criminal if a person who is not living with HIV engaged in them, such as having consensual sex (both people agree to have sex) with another adult.
 This is often called HIV criminalization.

-UNAIDS reports that in 2020, 92 countries had laws that criminalized HIV non-disclosure, exposure and transmission.
 One example is the case of Julie Graham, a young nurse who was arrested in the US state of Pennsylvania after a man she dated claimed that she had not told him that she was living with HIV.
-The man who made the complaint against her did not acquire HIV, and there was no chance of HIV transmission between them because Julie had an undetectable viral load.
-Pennsylvania does not have HIV-specific laws, but Julie was charged with sexual assault, aggravated assault, reckless endangerment and simple assault, just because she was living with HIV during their consensual relationship.
+The man who made the police complaint against her did not acquire HIV, and there was no chance of HIV transmission between them because Julie had an undetectable viral load.
+While Pennsylvania does not have HIV-specific laws, general criminal laws have been used to charge people living with HIV in cases of alleged non-disclosure or exposure.
+This was the case for Julie, who was charged with sexual assault, aggravated assault, reckless endangerment, and simple assault, just because she was living with HIV during a consensual relationship.

 Click above to view or download this fact sheet as a PDF slide presentation